Malak Ahmad Khan Yusufzai

-Malak Ahmad Khan Yusufzai (1460–1530), also known as Malik Ahmad Baba, was a Pashtun chief and warrior from the Malakzai Razar-Mandanr clan of the Yousafzai.
-He is known for his role in the Yousafzai conquest of Swat, Malakand and Lower Dir.
-Under him, the Yusufzai fought the Dilazaks and Sultan Awais Jahangiri Swati for the control of northern territories in the Dardistan region.
+Malak Ahmad Khan Yusufzai (1460–1530), also known as Malik Ahmad Baba, was a Pashtun chief and warrior from the Malakzai Razar-Mandanr clan of the Yusufzai.
+He is known for leading the Yusufzai conquest of Swat, Malakand and Lower Dir.
+Under his leadership, the Yusufzai fought the Dilazaks and Sultan Awais Jahangiri Swati for control of northern territories in the Dardistan region.